A smooth basis for atomistic machine learning: Theory

 is especially convenient because it ensures that every LE basis function with $E_{nl}\le E_{\rm max}(1)$ is included in at least one $\nu$-neighbor equivariant, and that no LE basis function with $E_{nl} > E_{\rm max}(1)$ is ever used.

 Fig.~\ref{fig:le-sz-nu123} shows that the application of this threshold at each iteration reduces by at least an order of magnitude the number of equivariants relative to the number obtained by computing all possible combinations of the $\nu=1$ features with $E_{nl}\le E_{\rm max}(1)$.
-However, it still does not eliminate the exponential scaling of the number of features with $\nu$.
+An additional reduction in the number of features can be achieved by applying selection rules that discard linearly dependent terms, such as considering only lexicographically-sorted $(n,l)$ terms\cite{niga+20jcp}.
+However, this still does not eliminate the exponential scaling of the number of features with $\nu$.
 An increasingly aggressive truncation might therefore be preferable for larger $\nu$, especially in situations where higher body-order terms are only expected to make a small contribution to the structure-property relations that are the goal of the calculation.